garciart/pipeline-demo/02-svn-container/02-svn-container.md

     ![Updated demorepo Landing Page](04-svn-updated-demorepo.png "Updated demorepo Landing Page")

+10. Return to the terminal and look at the commit in the volume, using the **svnlook** command:

+    ```
+    sudo svnlook info /var/lib/containers/storage/volumes/svn-root/_data/demorepo
+    ```

+    **Output:**

+    ```
+    svnuser
+    2023-07-16 22:33:26 -0400 (Sun, 16 Jul 2023)
+    15
+    Initial commit.
+    ```

+    ```
+    sudo svnlook tree /var/lib/containers/storage/volumes/svn-root/_data/demorepo
+    ```

+    **Output:**

+    ```
+    /
+    README.md
+    ```

 -----

 ## Summary

 In this tutorial, you ran Apache Subversion in a container and updated a repository.
+You also created a *volume* to store repository data, so that if the container fails, your repository is not lost.
 Please continue to the [Jenkins Container Demo](/03-jenkins-container/03-jenkins-container.md).
 Remember, this is only a proof-of-concept demo for a single user; you should not use it for production.